 - Facing withdrawal symptoms when heroin is not used

 - Neglecting responsibilities at school, work, or home

 - Social withdrawal

 - The inability to stop using, despite an awareness of any negative consequences

-Prolonged heroin abuse can have serious short and long-term health effects.
-Some of these health problems include: collapsed veins, gastrointestinal issues, cardiac infections, and kidney, as well as liver disease.
-However, one of the most deadly side effects of heroin abuse, is the risk of overdose.
-Therefore, it is imperative to seek out quality addiction treatment at Restore Drug Rehab LA at the earliest possible chance.
+Prolonged heroin abuse can have serious short-term and long-term health effects.
+Some of these health problems include collapsed veins, gastrointestinal issues, cardiac infections, and kidney or liver disease.
+However, one of the most deadly side effects of heroin abuse is the risk of overdose.
+Therefore, it is imperative to seek out quality heroin addiction treatment from Restore Drug Rehab LA at the earliest possible chance.